MonikaAnanthan/Netflix_Movies-and-TV-Shows-clustering/README.md

 # Steps

-Data Collection: Gather a comprehensive dataset of Netflix movies and TV shows, including attributes such as title, genre, release year, duration, cast, director, and more.
+**Data Collection**: Gather a comprehensive dataset of Netflix movies and TV shows, including attributes such as title, genre, release year, duration, cast, director, and more.

-Data Preprocessing: Clean the dataset by handling missing values, converting categorical variables into numerical representations, and normalizing or scaling numerical features.
+**Data Preprocessing**: Clean the dataset by handling missing values, converting categorical variables into numerical representations, and normalizing or scaling numerical features.

-Feature Extraction: Depending on the data available, extract relevant features from the dataset that can contribute to the clustering process.
+**Feature Extraction**: Depending on the data available, extract relevant features from the dataset that can contribute to the clustering process.
 These features could include genre embeddings, cast information embeddings, and more.

-Choosing Clustering Algorithm: Select appropriate clustering algorithms such as K-Means, Hierarchical Clustering, or DBSCAN based on the characteristics of the dataset and the desired outcome.
+**Choosing Clustering Algorithm**: Select appropriate clustering algorithms such as K-Means, Hierarchical Clustering, or DBSCAN based on the characteristics of the dataset and the desired outcome.

-Clustering: Apply the chosen clustering algorithm to the dataset to create distinct clusters of movies and TV shows based on their features.
+**Clustering**: Apply the chosen clustering algorithm to the dataset to create distinct clusters of movies and TV shows based on their features.
 Each cluster will represent a group of similar content.

-Evaluation: Evaluate the quality of clusters using metrics such as silhouette score, Davies-Bouldin index, or domain-specific metrics if available.
+**Evaluation**: Evaluate the quality of clusters using metrics such as silhouette score, Davies-Bouldin index, or domain-specific metrics if available.

-Visualization: Visualize the clusters using techniques like dimensionality reduction (e.g., t-SNE) to display the relationships between different content items within clusters.
+**Visualization**: Visualize the clusters using techniques like dimensionality reduction (e.g., t-SNE) to display the relationships between different content items within clusters.

-Interpretation: Analyze the clusters to identify common themes, genres, or other patterns that emerge within each cluster.
+**Interpretation**: Analyze the clusters to identify common themes, genres, or other patterns that emerge within each cluster.
 This interpretation can provide insights into audience preferences and help in content curation.

-Recommendations: Utilize the clusters to improve content recommendations for users.
+**Recommendations**: Utilize the clusters to improve content recommendations for users.
 If a user enjoys content from one cluster, similar content from the same cluster can be suggested.